 If you visit London and don’t take a day trip to Greenwich and see what things you can do in the Royal Borough of Greenwich.
 You'll be missing out on some fantastic things like local history, food markets and the best views that London has to offer.
 These are just a few of the things to do in Greenwich.

 Greenwich became a Royal borough in February 2012 and is one of the eight royal boroughs in London.
+If you are spending a weekend in Greenwich, you can use this free airbnb coupon to get £25 off your accommodation if you book using the coupon.

 Greenwich is home to many grand buildings overlooking the Thames River, such as the works of celebrated architects Inigo Jones and Sir Christopher Wren.